dungeons-of-moria/umoria/docs/faq.md

   };
 ```

 ### How do you kill an Ancient Multi-Hued Dragon?

-Usually, you don't want to try; one gas breath from a full-strength AMHD
+Usually, you don't want to try; one gas breath from a full-strength `AMHD`
-does 693 damage, with no resistance.
+does `693` damage, with no resistance.

-If you can get to speed 3 (one permanent speed item, and either another
+If you can get to speed `3` (one permanent speed item, and either another
-permanent speed item or a haste self spell or staff), you can try this
+permanent speed item or a haste self spell or staff), you can try the
-technique.
-First, create (or find in a maze room) a wall with one open
+following technique.

-space on all four sides.
+First, create (or find in a maze room) a wall with one open space on all four sides.

      .
     .#.